Kamouyiaraki/nhm_training/nhm-hpc/data-storage.md

 - **Quota**: 50GB
 - **Used for**:

-  + Small files
+  - Small files
-  + Software only accessible to you (personal Conda environments, etc.)
+  - Software only accessible to you (personal Conda environments, etc.)

 When you log in, you'll be in your home directory, a personal area only you can access.
-Here, you can save small files and install software (conda environments, etc.), but space is limited to 30GB.
-For larger files or long-term projects, use [group/project](group/project) folders.
+Here, you can save small files and install software (Conda environments, etc.), but space is limited to 30GB.
+For larger files or long-term projects, use [group/project](#groupproject-folders) folders.

 ## Group/project folders

-- **Paths**:
+- **Paths**:<br>
+The groups folder can be accessed via any of these symlinks:
-  + `/workspaces/groups`
+  - `/workspaces/groups`
-  + `/mbl/share/workspaces/groups`
+  - `/mbl/share/workspaces/groups`
-  + `/gpfs/nhmfsa/bulk/share/data/mbl/share/workspaces/groups`
+  - `/gpfs/nhmfsa/bulk/share/data/mbl/share/workspaces/groups`

 - **Backed up**: every 1-2 days
 - **Quota**: 2TB